Community Integration through Co-operative Education (CICE) - 284

 |Total 1st Year Fees||$4,149.43|

 Above fees based on full-time September program start date.
 Contact Student Services to confirm fees for other start dates or semesters.

 - OSAP Eligible.
 Learn about Ontario Student Assistance Program (OSAP).

 - An intellectual disability with a demonstrated need for a modified curriculum

 - A level of independence that does not require constant support

-- Complete an Ontario Colleges (opens new window) application form online by February 1 for September admission and November 1 for May admission
+- Complete an Ontario Colleges application form.
+Important (Apply before February 1 for September admission or before November 1 for May admission).

-- A CICE application package will be mailed upon receipt of the Ontario Colleges (opens new window) application
+- CICE application package will be mailed upon receipt of the Ontario Colleges application.

 Program of Studies